Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model

 \section{Acknowledgements}

-The authors thank Jens Rademacher, Bj{\"o}rn Sandstede, Edgar Knobloch, Arnd Scheel, Andrus Giraldo and Stephanie Dodson for fruitful discussion.
-This project was funded by The Faculty of Science research development fund (FRDF) at the University of Auckland.
+The authors thank Stephanie Dodson, Andrus Giraldo, Edgar Knobloch, Christopher Marcotte, Jens Rademacher, Bj{\"o}rn Sandstede, and Arnd Scheel for fruitful discussions.
+This project was funded by the Faculty of Science Research Development Fund (FRDF) at the University of Auckland.
+CMP is grateful for support from the Marsden Fund Council from New Zealand Government funding, managed by Royal Society Te Ap\={a}rangi, and from the London Mathematical Laboratory.
 AMR is grateful for support from the Leverhulme Trust (RF-2018-449/9).